Mounting Brutal tiles into your standard drop ceiling grid is easier than any acoustic ceiling tile.

 ARE BRUTAL TILES COMPATIBLE WITH STANDARD DROP CEILING GRIDS?Our designs are only intended to work with the standard 15/16" wide ceiling grid, the norm in most drop ceilings today.
 Some of our tiles can also be glued to a flat surface.

 CAN I USE BRUTAL CEILING TILES UNDER MY OLD UGLY ACOUSTIC TILES?
+WHAT ABOUT BORDER TILES?

 WHAT DO I NEED TO INSTALL BRUTAL CEILING TILES?